majikandy/cspec/README.md

 ### How is this achieved? ###

-It's all C#, and it's not gherkin!
+It's all C#, and it's not driven by gherkin!
 It's simpler than that.
 It's bullet points to define the acceptance criteria.

 With CSpec, Given When Then (GWT) is still relevant, but it isn't the first class citizen that it is with other frameworks.